damonhayhurst/cv/_collections/_projects/dissertation.md

 tags: [Python, NLP, Information Music Retrieval]
 order: 2
 ---
-An exploration into using HTML content for the context of automatic playlist generation
+An exploration into using HTML content for the context of automatic playlist generation.